check-spelling-sandbox/Azure-Sentinel/Solutions/Training/Azure-Sentinel-Training-Lab/Modules/Module-3-Analytics-Rules.md

 ## Objectives

-This module guides you through the Analytics Rule part in Microsoft Sentinel, and shows you how to create diffrent type of rules (Security Detections)
+This module guides you through the Analytics Rule part in Microsoft Sentinel, and shows you how to create different type of rules (Security Detections)

 #### Prerequisites